bsubei/codecrafters-redis-cpp/README.md

 # Bugs / Missing Features / TODOs

+- [ ] set up consistent formatter/linter
-- [ ] the code that reads from the client socket can only handle 1024 bytes.
+- [ ] the code that reads from the client socket can only handle 1024 bytes. (add tests for this)
-- [ ] can't handle client messages with newlines (?)
+- [ ] can't handle client messages with newlines (I think this is fixed but tests wouldn't be a bad idea?)
 - [ ] GET commands don't support multiple args or wildcards.
 - [ ] set up `*san` builds and run them regularly.